Daniel-Krueger/webcon_snippets/gantt/README.md

-An explanation on how to use the modal dialog can be found[here](https://daniels-notes.de/posts/2025/modal-dialog-for-dashboard).
+An explanation on how to use and configure the Gantt chart be found [here](https://daniels-notes.de/posts/2025/custom-gantt-chart).